Citizenship, social values and ethics in sustainability education

 This education has a focus on sustainability.
 The teacher has created the course or program to fit into at least one of our 10 sustainability criteria.
 For you as a student, the sustainability label means guidance, quality assurance, and a guarantee that courses or programs contain a pronounced perspective on sustainability.

-The course is focused on values aspects of social sustainability that are understood to generate challenges and possibilities that require ethical analysis.
-There is pedagogical and philosophical investigation of social sustainability issues that are relevant to theories on teaching and learning.
+The course is focused on value-related aspects of social sustainability that are understood to generate challenges and possibilities that require ethical analysis.
+There is a focus on pedagogical and philosophical investigation of social sustainability issues that are relevant to theories on teaching and learning.
+The language of instruction is English and the course is entirely online.